RussellYe/Animating-Physiological-Signals-for-Deep-Learning/Data pre-processing/README.md

-This is the folder to store all necessary pre-processing files
+This is a folder to store all necessary pre-processing files